How to control your emotions

 • Positive self-talk, deep breathing, and mindfulness practices are practical strategies to help you manage your emotions and live a more balanced life.

-If you often struggle to cope with difficult emotions, explore how practical tips and strategies can help you live a more balanced life.
+If you often face challenges coping with difficult feelings, exploring a few practical tips and strategies can help you feel more steady and supported.

 What is emotional control?